OfficeDev/open-xml-docs/docs/word/how-to-insert-a-comment-into-a-word-processing-document.md

 ms.date: 11/01/2017
 ms.localizationpriority: medium
 ---
-# Insert a comment into a word processing document (Open XML SDK)
+# Insert a comment into a word processing document

 This topic shows how to use the classes in the Open XML SDK for Office to programmatically add a comment to the first paragraph in a